 Each year, the World Youth Alliance presents an International Arts Forum (IAF).
-The event gathers artists from a variety of disciplines and cultural backgrounds, arts scholars, arts supporters, and arts critics for dialogue about the relationship between art and the human person, and the role of art in society.
+The event gathers artists from a variety of disciplines and cultural backgrounds for dialogue about the relationship between art and the human person, and the role of art in society.
 In addition to formal lectures and small group discussions, the program includes a variety of performances and presentations by the gathered artists.

 Each year, IAF participants collaborate to compose a statement that explores the relationship between art and dignity of the human person.
-The conference participants who contribute represent diverse nationalities and areas of the arts (performing arts, visual arts, literary arts, etc.)
+The conference participants who contribute represent diverse nationalities and artistic disciplines (performing arts, visual arts, literary arts, etc.)

 Click on the icon below to visit the IAF Page and view the declarations that are authored by the artists at each year's forum.